1981 National League Division Series: Game 5

-In Game 5, the defending Champions sent their best, Steve Carlton, to the mound.
-Carlton would once again face Steve Rogers.
-Carlton was hoping to avenge his Game 1 loss.
-Both pitchers kept the game scoreless into the fifth inning.
-A single and two walks loaded the bases for Rogers.
-In what proved to be the series winning hit, Rogers singled to center, scoring Larry Parrish and Chris Speier.
+In Game 5, the defending champions sent their best, Steve Carlton, to the mound against Steve Rogers.
+Both pitchers kept the game scoreless through four innings.
+A single and two walks in the top of the fifth loaded the bases for Rogers.
+In what proved to be the series-winning hit, Rogers singled to center, scoring Larry Parrish and Chris Speier.
 An RBI double by Parrish in the sixth made it 3–0.
-That would be all Rogers would need.
-He allowed only six hits and one walk in a complete game shutout of the defending World Champions.
-His brilliance led the Expos to the NLCS and their first ever postseason series win.
-The Expos franchise would not advance in the postseason for another 38 years, until a win in the 2019 National League Wild Card Game as the Washington Nationals.
-They would not win another postseason series until the 2019 NLDS.
+That would be all Rogers would need: he allowed only six hits and one walk in a complete-game shutout of the defending world champions.
+His brilliance led the Expos to the NLCS and their first postseason series win.